 JEL classification: C68, C69, D31, L92.

-Keywords: computable general equilibrium, household income distribution, microeconomic reform, microsimulation, ports, rail freight.
+Keywords: computable general equilibrium, income distribution, microeconomic reform, microsimulation, urban transport.

-Working Paper Number G-230 can be downloaded in PDF format.
-To print this you will need the Adobe Acrobat Reader.
+Working Paper Number G-239 can be downloaded in PDF format.

 Go to working papers page